What's the difference between friends and family or goods and services payments?

 Purchases for Goods and Services

-Choose “Paying for an item or service” when buying goods or services.
-You can use this type of payment when you pay for an item you won in an auction, buy merchandise online, download a digital item, or something similar.
+Choose “Paying for an item or service” when buying a good or service.
+You can use this type of payment when you pay for an item you won in an auction, buy merchandise online, download music, or something similar.

-We cover eligible goods and services payments under PayPal Purchase Protection.
+We cover eligible goods and services payments under PayPal Buyer Protection.

 When you make this type of payment, the seller pays a small fee to receive your money.
 Go to our Fees page for more information.